GoogleChrome/developer.chrome.com/site/en/blog/payment-handler-canmakepayment-update/index.md

 ## Next steps

 This change is planned to be enabled by default from Chrome 111.
-Start testing today to be prepared for the change in time for the launch.
+You can start testing today to be prepared for the change in time for the launch.